 Although the College strongly encourages all members of its community to report violations of this policy to law enforcement (including on campus law enforcement and/or local police), it is the victim's choice whether or not to make such a report.
 Furthermore, victims have the right to decline to notify law enforcement.
 However, College Counselors will assist any victim with notifying local police if they so desire.
 They can be contacted at (734) 462-4486.
-On the main campus or the Public Safety Training Center (both in Livonia) to contact Campus Police, call 734-462-4424, or local the police department.
-The local police department is the Livonia Police Department, who can be reached directly by calling (734) 466-2470 or in person at 15050 Farmington Rd., Livonia, MI 48154.
+On the main campus or the MEC/Public Safety Training Center (both in Livonia) to contact Campus Police, call 734-462-4424, or the Livonia Police Department, who can be reached directly by calling (734) 466-2470 or in person at 15050 Farmington Rd., Livonia, MI 48154.
 Additional information about the Livonia Police Department may be found online at: www.livoniapd.com.
-At the Radcliff Campus, located at 1751 Radcliff, Garden City, contact Campus Police at 734-462-4424.
-The local police department is the Garden City Police Department.
-They can be reached directly by calling (734) 793-1700, or in person at 6000 Middlebelt, Garden City, MI 48135.
-Additional information about the Garden City Police department may be found online at: http://www.gardencitymi.org/206/Police-Department.